mcfarljm/fortwrap/README.txt

 run_tests.py to execute all tests.
 For each test, the script will change to the individual test directory, execute fortwrap.py to generate wrapper code, execute make to compile and link a simple test program, and finally run the test program.
+See the note in this script about adding "-c gfortran" if you are using gfortran.

 To manually run a test, first make sure the compiler specified in tests/Tests.mk is valid.
 Then change to a test directory, for example, tests/arrays.
-Execute "../../fortwrap.py -g -d wrap" to generate the C++ wrapper code (some tests, for example c_arrays, require different FortWrap options, which are defined in run_tests.py).
+Execute "../../fortwrap.py -g -d wrap -c <FC>" to generate the C++ wrapper code (some tests, for example c_arrays, require different FortWrap options, which are defined in run_tests.py).
 Then execute "make" to build the simple test program in that directory, prog.cpp.